m32/endesive/README.rst

 The ASN.1 implementation depends on `asn1crypto`_.
 Cryptographic routines depends on `cryptography`_ library.

-For certificate verification OpenSSL is used but I would not trust it, next version should switch to `cryptography`_.
+For certificate verification `CertValidator`_ is used.

 This library implements S/MIME handler which can encrypt and decrypt S/MIME messages using a public RSA key, in AES-128/192/256 CBC/OFB modes.